-In contrast, the structural responses such as tower bottom bending moment and shear force are are sensitive to the wave direction and do not necessarily have larger responses under the fault condition.
+In contrast, the structural responses such as tower bottom bending moment and shear force are sensitive to the wave direction and do not necessarily have larger responses under the fault condition.
 With fault type 1, all of the response extremes are less than the 50-year reference.
 With fault type 3, the tower bottom bending moment and blade root bending moment may exceed the 50-year reference by more than 10% under certain environmental condition.
 Since the flapwise bending moment of the blade 1 are approximately Gaussian, the peak factor of the three fault types are evaluated.
 Seized blades lead to extremes departing more from the mean values.
 Due to the limited simulations, the peak factors do not converge to the asymptotic value.

-Upon the occurrence of fault, the transient responses of a wind turbine in operation can be of great importance.
-The responses of the mechanical parts as well as the platform motion will be investigated in the future.
+Among the three 1-year environment conditions investigated, sea state B, the condition with the largest mean wind velocity, contributes to most of the extreme response values.
+Thus, wind velocity may be regarded as the most important environmental parameter affecting response extremes for a parked FWT.

 ACKNOWLEDGEMENTS